 - A formal agreement between the two denominations to work together on Kings Heath was concluded in September 2008.
 Since that time other Baptists, Anglicans and those with no denominational affiliation have joined the church, including those who have recently come to faith.

-- In September 2008 a Youth and Community Worker was appointed and mission into the estate began in earnest.
+- In September 2008 a Youth and Community Worker was appointed to work with young people on the estate, as well as those within the church community.

-- Late in 2009, the “New2U” shop was first opened, run by volunteers from the church and offering cheap second hand goods and a friendly environment for the local people.
+- Late in 2009, the “New2You” shop opened at 2 Park Square.
+Run by volunteers from the church, it offered second hand goods and a friendly environment for local people.

 - 2012 saw the first baptisms of local adults recently come to faith in Jesus.